MockLeagues/sqlplus/README.md

 List<Widget> allWidgets = sqlPlus.query(session -> session.createQuery("select * from widget").fetchAs(Widget.class));
 ```

 By default, sqlplus will attempt to map the column names present in the result set directly to the class's field names.
-If you need additional customization for how this mapping is done, you have 2 options to choose from:
-* Specify concrete field aliases in 'as' clauses in your SQL
+If you need additional customization for how this mapping is done, you can specify concrete field aliases in 'as' clauses in your SQL
-* Configure sqlplus to use underscore to camel case conversion.
-This will convert a database field name like 'date_modified' to the equivalent camel-cased 'dateModified' when trying to find the appropriate field to set on a POJO

 The previous example fetched the entire list into memory at once.
 What if you had millions of widgets?
 You'd blow your memory in no time!
 The solution is to STREAM over the results using Java 8's streaming API: